gmc-code/PC-microbit-micropython/docs/lessons2/movement.rst

     #.
 Modify the code above to display 'U' for moving up and 'D' for moving down.
     #.
 Advanced Challenge: Write code to scroll all 9 possible tilts: 'RF', 'RB','LF', 'LB', 'R', 'L', 'F', 'B', '-'.
     #.
 Advanced Challenge2: Write code to indicate all 9 possible tilts with 8 different arrows instead of text: ↗, ↘, ↖, ↙, →, ←, ↑, ↓, '-'.
     #.
-Super Advanced Challenge: Combine the two advanced challenges and use text if the a button **was** pressed and use arrows if the b button **was** pressed.
+Super Advanced Challenge: Combine the two advanced challenges and use text if the A button **was** pressed and use arrows if the B button **was** pressed.